Cancer, the Flu, & You

 The U.S. Centers for Disease Control and Prevention recommends you take flu antiviral drugs to treat flu illness, if your doctor prescribes them.
 If you get sick, antiviral drugs can make your illness milder and shorten the time you are sick.
 They may also prevent serious flu complications.

-Flu antiviral drugs are prescription medicines (pills, liquid, an inhaled powder, or an intravenous solution) that fight against flu viruses in your body.
+Flu antiviral drugs are prescription medicines (pills, liquid, an inhaled powder, or an intravenous solution) that fight against flu in your respiratory tract.
 Antiviral drugs are not sold over the counter.
 You can only get them if you have a prescription from a health care provider.
 Antiviral drugs are different from antibiotics, which fight against bacterial infections.
-Antiviral drugs for flu only work to treat flu.
-Flu antiviral drugs are different than antiviral drugs used to treat other infectious diseases such as COVID-19.
-Antiviral drugs prescribed to treat COVID-19 are not approved or authorized to treat flu.
+Antibiotics do not work against influenza viruses.

 If you have received cancer treatment such as chemotherapy or radiation therapy within the last month or have a blood or lymphatic form of cancer, call your doctor immediately if you have been within six feet of someone known or suspected to have the flu.
 Ask your doctor if you should be given antiviral drugs to help prevent the flu.